 Speeding in a School Zone: minimum penalty = $150.00 fine + mandatory court costs + mandatory conviction (court supervision prohibited) + 20 points on your driving record

 Speeding in a Construction Zone: minimum penalty = $375.00 fine + mandatory court costs + 20 points on your driving record

 Failure to Reduce Speed to Avoid an Accident: maximum penalty = conviction + fines of up to $1,000.00 + mandatory court costs + 10 points on your driving recordDriver's License Suspension & Other Consequences

 Multiple speeding ticket convictions can result in the suspension of your Illinois driver's license (click here for more information on moving violation suspensions).
 If you are under 21 years of age, it only takes two moving violation convictions within 2 years to cause a license suspension.
 If you are 21 years of age or older, it takes three moving violation convictions within 1 year to cause a license suspension.
 The length of the suspension is determined by how many points you have accumulated on your driving record (click here for more information on the Illinois Driver's License Point System).
 Of course, losing your driver's license can have a significant impact on your personal and professional life.

-Aside from a driver's license suspension, speeding tickets may also result in expensive court fines, traffic school, community service and insurance rate increases.Illinois Speeding Ticket Attorneys
+Aside from a driver's license suspension, speeding tickets may also result in expensive court fines, traffic school, community service and insurance rate increases.Chicago Speeding Ticket Attorneys

 Our traffic attorneys examine your specific case to determine the most appropriate strategy to address your Illinois speeding ticket.
 We will take the necessary steps to increase the odds of a favorable outcome.
 From full dismissal of your ticket to court supervision, our priority is keeping your record clean.